 An Experienced Estate Planning Attorney Who Listens

-If you do not have an estate plan in place — or if you have not reviewed your plan in several years — how your legacy will be distributed should the unexpected occur may not match your interests.
-In the absence of a plan, Florida laws and the Internal Revenue Service take over to dictate who will get your assets.
-The cold-hard laws do not take into account your desires, individual family dynamics or even the well-being of your loved ones in directing how your property will be distributed.
+If you do not have an estate plan in place — or if you have not reviewed your plan in several years — how your legacy will be distributed may not match your interests.
+In the absence of a plan, Florida laws take over to dictate who will get your assets.
+The laws do not take into account your desires, individual family dynamics, or even the well-being of your loved ones in directing how your property will be distributed.

-At the Law Office of Amy B. Van Fossen, P.A., in Melbourne, Florida, we have guided families in all economic brackets and age groups through the loving process of creating a plan to protect assets for more than a decade, creating plans to protect assets while helping to minimize or eliminate the probate process.
+At the Law Office of Amy B. Van Fossen, P.A., in Melbourne, Florida, we have guided families in all economic brackets and age groups through the process of creating a plan to protect assets for more than a decade, creating plans to protect assets while helping to minimize or eliminate the probate process.
 Because each family is unique, it is critical for you to work with a knowledgeable lawyer to craft the plan best suited to your needs and who will be with you through the entire process.
 We meticulously work with each client to create the legal documents to comprehensively meet their individual goals.
 Learn more about Estate Planning at one of our Estate Planning Workshops.

 The Five Most Important Estate Planning Documents

 1. Revocable Living Trust

-A Revocable Trust is a written document that is created during your lifetime to help manage and protect your assets should you become incapacitated, challenged by the symptoms of aging, or pass away.
-By stating your beneficiary designations, a Revocable Living Trust indicates how you want your property to be transferred at your death, and it can be amended or revoked during your lifetime.
+A Revocable Living Trust is a written document that is created during your lifetime for the protection, management, and distribution of assets should you become incapacitated, challenged by the symptoms of aging, or pass away.
+By stating your beneficiary designations, a Revocable Living Trust indicates how you, the estate owner, want your transfer of assets to occur upon your death, and it can be amended or revoked during your lifetime.

 2. Last Will and Testament